The Fire & EMS Laptops Buying Guide

 - Expandable memory to speed up processing time.
 Determine memory needs based on the applications that will be running.
 Processing time is a crucial factor in urgent situations.
 The laptop chosen may have plenty of RAM for now, but determine if the memory is expandable in case new applications are added later.

 - Battery operation.
 Fire fighters need battery power that will last through the hours it takes to bring an emergency situation to its conclusion.
 Hot-swappable options can be the answer to long-lasting performance.
-For fire workers who want long-lasting performance, the Ultra-Mobile Toughbook U1 provides full-shift productivity in an extremely shock and weather resistant device.
+For fire workers who want long-lasting performance, the groundbreaking, modular, fully-rugged Panasonic TOUGHBOOK® G2 has an 18.5 hour battery life plus an optional battery hot swap for continuous use.

 Integration and Connectivity with Computer-Aided Dispatch (CAD) capability, and/or ePCR software